DavidCain/mitoc-trips/README.md

 ### Satisfying dependencies
 At time of writing, Scripts supports Django 1.6.6.
-Most of this project is compatible with Django 1.6.
-However, a few backwards-incompatible aspects of Django 1.7 are utilized (namely, the way signal handling is implemented in the new "apps" feature).
+Most of this project is compatible with Django 1.6, but there are a few backwards-incompatible aspects of Django 1.7 & 1.8.
+Namely, we make use of signal handling present in Django >1.7 "apps" and settings configurations only available in Django >1.8.

-The solution for using Django 1.7 and this project's accompanying dependencies is to create a virtual environment.
+The solution for using Django 1.8 and this project's accompanying dependencies is to create a virtual environment.

 Create the virtual environment so that it inherits the many packages available